PoliticsProceed with impeachment if Trump doesn’t resign, Pelosi tells House

 A photo of Capitol being attacked by mobs on Wednesday 06 January, 2021.

-It is still unclear whether Democrats have a fair amount of time to take out the president before the day of Inauguration – or how many Republicans will join them in the development.
+It is still unclear whether Democrats have enough time to remove the president before the day of the Inauguration or how many Republicans will join them in this development.

 Kevin McCarthy, the House Minority Leader, who voted to object to counting Biden’s Pennsylvania and Arizona electoral successes after the mob stormed the Capitol, said he does not want Trump’s impeachment as it will “only divide the country more.”

-Officials including Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin conversed the outlook of removing Trump; they agreed not to take the step for now.
+Officials, including Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin, discussed the prospect of removing Trump; they agreed not to take the step for now.

-Sen. Lindsey Graham, R-S.C., wrote in a Friday tweet that the president’s impeachment now would “do more harm than good.”
+Sen. Lindsey Graham, R-S.C., tweeted Friday that the president’s impeachment now would “do more harm than good.”
 He said the effort “would be a dangerous precedent for the prospect of U.S. presidency.”

 Related Articles